bensherred/laravel-make-model/README.md

 ### make:controller
-The extension of the make:controller is very similar to the make:model command, but has a few additional options. **Please note that the --all option is not available for the make:controller command**.
+The extension of the make:controller is very similar to the make:model command, but has a few additional options.

 ##### Creating a policy
 To create a policy along with the controller you can add the --policy option.